 Determining the factors above require a time investment, with no perfect formula of the exact steps to be taken by brands in order to achieve Editorial Authority.
 In the end, each brand is unique.
 There exist vastly different fans, products, and messages.
 Here are a few key tips for your brand and where it could begin its loyalty strategy:

 The Modernization Method

 If your brand is smart it would leverage historical relevance to learn more about the true engagement their most loyal fans engaged in in the past.
 Through history exploration and resource investment to understand what builds brand loyalty, they are capable of building a foundation of continuous relevancy.
 You ask yourself: how does our brand equity turn into an unfair advantage?

 If your brand is capable of staying away from automating its communication strategy, it’s half the war won.
 Just by adhering to traditional mass marketing methods, brands will miss out on valuable 1 on 1 connection with millennials they engage.
 The highly inspired brands in the market quickly realize the paradigm shift and work on leveraging humanistic approaches towards marketing.
 This defines their Editorial Authority.
 Millennials want to hear about what truly matters to them – minus all the fluff defining traditional marketing and advertising.

 In order for your business to be salient and successful, you will need to treat your business model and brand idea as the same, but think from the inside-out, using this perspective.
 Because such an approach is perfectly align with the millennial demand for transparency.
-The more Millennial consumers see behind the curtain, the more they are enticed into buying your brand’s messages and actions.
+The more Millennial consumers see behind the curtain, the more they are entice into buying your brand’s messages and actions.

 Regardless of the founding tactic employed, understand and develop your brand’s Editorial Authority to get ahead of the competition and in front of millennials.
-Your strong grasp of Editorial Authority gives your brand the tools to identify the right conversations to which value can be added.
+So Your strong grasp of Editorial Authority gives your brand the tools to identify the right conversations to which value can be added.
 Hence your brand receives the much-required resonance.